JuliaEarth/GeoStats.jl/docs/src/kriging.md

 !!! note

     This section describes the estimators used in the [Kriging](solvers/builtin.md) solver.
-Most users don't need to use estimators directly.
+    Most users don't want to use estimators directly because they lack features such as neighborhood search and change of support.
+If that is your case, please refer to the solver documentation.

 A Kriging estimator has the form: